Revisiting the post-glitch relaxation of the 2000 Vela glitch with the neutron star equation of states in the Brueckner and relativistic Brueckner theories: Summary and discussions

 \section{Summary and discussions}

 The glitch observation of Vela-like pulsars (especially the details on short-term morphology) may provide a test of the standard superfluid glitch theory.
 To do so, it is crucial to make use of consistent and microscopic descriptions of the matter state and the structure of neutron stars.
 In the present study, our input star properties are derived from the microscopic BHF/RBHF theory, including a consistent determination of the star EOS and composition.
-The two representative EOSs (without any adjusted parameter) have been tested from laboratory nuclear experiments and the latest astrophysical observations and thus are regarded as reliable at $\sim 0.5-3\,\rho_0$ times the nuclear saturation density, which covers the density ranges of the Vela pulsar from the inner crust to the core.
+The two representative EOSs (without any adjusted parameter) have been tested from laboratory nuclear experiments and the latest astrophysical observations and thus are regarded as reliable at $\sim\negthickspace 0.5\negthickspace-\negthickspace3\,\rho_0$ times the nuclear saturation density, which is crucial to determine the structure of the crust and therefore the pinning vortices.

-Within the particular EOS models we use, we found that currently, one available observation of short-term relaxation from the January 2000 glitch of the Vela pulsar could barely be explained in the snowplow scenario of the simple two-component model.
+Within the particular EOS models we use, we found that, although the snowplow scenario of the simple two-component model has no problem matching the amplitudes of the glitches from the Vela pulsar, it could hardly explain the one available observation of short-term relaxation from the January 2000 glitch.
 Additionally, the Vela mass is unexpectedly small.
 These results thus challenge to some extent the present understanding of the simple two-component framework of superfluid glitch theory, and strongly support the conclusions that the mutual friction may closely relate to post-glitch recoveries.
 Extended studies on the post-glitch rotational evolution with a large sample of EOSs will be reported in a separate work.
+Further efforts should also be made to construct a unified theory able to describe on a microscopic level the complete structure of neutron stars from the outer crust to the core.
+Upcoming higher time resolution measurements with post-glitch relaxation should provide more insight into these issues, especially because some real-time automated glitch detection pipelines have been presented~\citep{2021MNRAS.505.5488S}, which can measure the postglitch recovery phase at a high cadence.

 On the other hand, there is increasing evidence of radiative changes accompanying glitch events in magnetars~\citep{2008ApJ...673.1044D,2014ApJ...784...37D,2017ARA&A..55..261K} and radio pulsars~\citep{2011MNRAS.411.1917W,2013MNRAS.432.3080K,2018MNRAS.478L..24K,2018Natur.556..219P}.
 For example, there are changes in the spin-down state, emission mode changes and narrowing of the pulse associated with glitch activity in PSR B2035+36~\citep{2018MNRAS.478L..24K}. \citet{2018Natur.556..219P} detected sudden changes in the pulse shape coincident with the glitch event of the Vela pulsar.
 In anomalous X-ray pulsar 1E 2259+586, a glitch was observed preceding an X-ray burst~\citep{2004ApJ...605..378W}.
 One of the brightest radioquiet gamma-ray pulsars, PSR J2021+4026, showed a sudden decrease in gamma-ray emission at the glitch~\citep{2017ApJ...842...53Z}.
 Recently, \citet{2020NatAs...4..511F} reported an association between the glitch and polarization change of the Crab pulsar.
 They proposed that the sudden spin-up of the crust may cause a change in the configuration of magnetic fields threaded in it and consequently in the co-rotating magnetosphere.